 This notion was dispatched during the political correctness debates.
 When members of excluded groups insisted that only they could report on these groups, the world had to remind them that the argument would cost them the right to report on any other group.
 They stopped.

-Assumption 3: that it’s ok to trade in stereotypes about Botox and Rogaine.
+Assumption 3: that it’s ok to trade in stereotypes about [removed at Barbara Lippert’s request].

 If you were generalizing about gender, race or ethnicity in this way, the world would have put you in a small room with John Galliano, the fashion world’s ranking anti-semite.